SAP-samples/hana-apl-apis-runtimes/sql/check_apl/readme.md

  ```

 ## if you cannot have access to SYSTEM user or hdbsql tool cannot be used
-It means the user checking APL will be created by a dbadmin user.
+It means the user checking APL must be created, as a first step, by a dbadmin user.
 Dbadmin user will also be responsible of final cleanup.
 In such a case, the process become:

 * Ask dbadmin to create user CHECK_APL with this setup: